Comcast/mamba/README.md

 You can now look through `HLSTag` objects for your custom tag values just as if it were a valuetype defined in the HLS specification.

+#### See the playground included in the workspace for more example code.

 ### _Important Note About Memory Safety_

 In order to achieve our performance goals, the internal C parser for HLS had to minimize the amount of heap memory allocated.